edwindj/cspa_rest/README.md

 ```
 $ npm install
 ```
-This will nodejs dependencies for cspa_rest.
+This will install nodejs dependencies for cspa_rest.
 (The dependencies are given in file "./packages.json")

 Install **R** and run